Find Grad Schools

 10 Yearly Graduations

 University of Houston is the 14th most popular school in the nation for students seeking a doctor's degree in physiology.
 Roughly 47,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,685 per year, while in-state graduate students, on average, pay $8,713 per year.
-During the 2020-2021 academic year, 10 people received their doctor's degree in physiology from UH.
+During the most recent year for which we have data, 10 people received their doctor's degree in physiology from UH.
+Around 25% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 #14